Fiction: Nighthawks

 Wish that kid would quit staring and do his job.
 Goddamn coffee’s cold.

-Across the diner, Charlie hunched over the counter, like a bulldog over a bone.
+Across the diner, the old man hunched over the counter like a bulldog over a bone.
 He eyed the yellow-haired waiter, who was eyeing the redheaded girl.
-Like staring was going help.
+Like staring was going help her.
 A gal like that never left her man, not if he beat her into the ground.
 After thirty years he knew.

 Charlie rubbed his bum knee.
 He wished he could sleep.
 He hadn’t slept since he’d retired.
 Not a full eight hours.
 Not in a month.
-Way to go Charlie.
-Retirement—you lucky son-of-a-bitch….
+Best wishes, Charlie!
+Retirement—you lucky son-of-a-bitch!

 Yeah.
 Real lucky.

-Charlie leaned back into the diner chair, and thought about what he’d retired to.
+Charlie leaned back on the hard stool, regretting the watch the boys at the precinct had given him.
 He hated fishing, hated crosswords.
 His buddies were still on the force.
 Doris was remarried and Katie was busy, making a life of her own.
 She’d even gotten a job—secretary at some firm.
 Smart girl.
 Katie had always been smart.
 Maybe not pretty, but smart.
 He could hear Doris telling her to dress up nice for work.
 Christ, he wished Doris would shut-up.

-Charlie shot the waiter a look and softly clacked his cup.
+Charlie shot the waiter a look and clacked his cup softly.
 The kid strolled over, refilled it from the urn and handed it back to him.
 Up close, Charlie realized, the kid wasn’t much of a kid.
-Mid-twenties maybe.
+Pushing thirty, he’d bet.
 Charlie grunted.
-At twenty-six, he’d been on the force for five years.
+At twenty-six, he’d already been on the force for five years.
 Guy should get a real job.

 Charlie looked out the diner’s plate-glass window at the dark, disinterested street.
-Good pension.
-Big thanks.
 What did you do when you got cut loose?
-What the hell did you do?
 Kid’s got his whole life and he wastes it, like it’s something to toss away.
-Charlie shifted on the narrow seat.
+The old man shifted.
 He was starting to hate that kid….

 He should probably head home.
 It was a long walk back to his place.
 Maybe that would wear him out.
 He reached for his wallet, straining the seams of his suit.
 Cheap suit.
 Work suit.
 He took out his Luckies instead.
 One cigarette.
 One more cup.
 Then he’d toss a buck on the counter and take the long walk home.
 Back to his apartment.
 He hated that apartment.
-He hated the way it looked—half empty, full of nothing, like old newsprint.
+He hated the way it looked—half empty, full of nothing worth saying, like old newsprint.
 He hadn’t seen it that way before.
 He hadn’t had time—he’d barely ever been home.
 Now he saw every night.
-Charlie sipped his coffee, sucking it slowly between his teeth.
+Charlie sucked the hot coffee between his teeth.

 Christ, he wished he could sleep.